 In some circumstances we may ask for sensitive data

-Sometimes we will ask you to provide additional personal information, and sometimes sensitive personal information related to your health (e.g. if you become a client of a Village Agent or Local Community Coordinator, Transport Services [Door to Door, Wheels In Motion] or Social Prescribing Services).
+Sometimes we will ask you to provide additional personal information, and sometimes sensitive personal information related to your health (e.g. if you become a client of a Village Agent , Community Wellbeing Champion or Transport Services.

 When we do this we will provide further information about why we are collecting your information and how we will use it.
 In these cases we will always obtain your express consent.